jwagnervaz/DUAL-CPU-ZX-DU99D4-V1.41-BIOSMOD/README.md

 My ports only WORKS WITH
 REV 1.41V

-new revs  like 1.41 and others not compatible . if you wanna a port, considere to DONATE.
+new revs maybe can be not compatible . if you wanna a port, considere to DONATE.